99z/cue2gdi/README.md

             Display this help and exit.

     -i, --input <str>
             Path to a Redump cue file.
-Must be in the same directory as the corresponding bin files. e.g. alshjdksjadh
+Must be in the same directory as the corresponding bin files.

     -o, --output <str>
             Path to output directory.
 Defaults to a "gdi" folder in the same path as input.